PROTOCOL DETAILS

 event OrderCompleted(bytes32 orderId);

-// Cancellation
+// Cancellation and refunds

 event RefundClaimed(